220328-Java-Full-Stack-AWS/arun-mohan-p1/README.md

  - AWS RDS
  - Java Servlets
  - JDBC
- - HTML
- - CSS
- - JavaScript
- - AJAX / Fetch API

-# Functional Requirements
+# Program Functions
-### Required:
- - Domain objects persisted in relational database
+ - Domain objects persisted in 3NF relational database
- - Database should be in 3NF
- - CRUD functionality for all domain objects
- - All CRUD functionality accessible via RESTful API
+ - CRUD functionality for all domain objects accessible via RESTful API
- - Functional web UI to consume RESTful API
  - Workflows to complete all user stories
+ - - As a guest, I can register for a new account
+ - - As a guest, I can log into my account
+ - - As a user, I can submit a request for reimbursement
+ - - As a user, I can cancel a pending request for reimbursement
+ - - As a user, I can view my pending and completed past requests for reimbursement
+ - - As a user, I can edit my pending requests for reimbursement
+ - - As a user, I can approve expense reimbursements
+ - - As a user, I can deny expense reimbursements
+ - - As a user, I can filter requests by status
  - Validate all user input

-### Stretch Goals:
- - Unit test coverage for service-layer classes*